winitzki/scall/tutorial/programming_dhall.md

 The idea of depth-bounded hylomorphisms is to expand the recursive definition (`h = alg . fmap h . coalg`, where we denoted `h = hylo coalg alg`) only a given number of times.
 To be able to do that, we begin by choosing some initial value for `h`.
-Then we expand the recursive definition repeatedly, up to the given depth bound.
+Then we expand the recursive definition repeatedly, up to the given depth limit.
 We denote the initial value of `h` by `stopgap` and the intermediate results by `h_1`, `h_2`, `h_3`, ...:

 ```haskell